 In this talk, we will learn some of the tricks used by boomerang to measure the performance of single page applications, going as far as capturing errors and waterfall information across browsers.

-Nic Jansma is a software developer building high-performance websites, apps, and open source tools at SOASTA, where he works on mPulse and boomerang.
-He is also a Microsoft MVP for IE.
+Nic Jansma is a software developer at Akamai building high-performance websites, apps, and open source tools.

 ©2015, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org